coreos/docs/etcd/etcd-cluster-runtime-reconfiguration-on-coreos.md

 # etcd Cluster Runtime Reconfiguration on CoreOS

+Use this document to reconfigure or recover an etcd cluster running on CoreOS, using a combination of systemd features and etcdctl commands.

 ## Change the etcd Cluster Size

 When you use [Cloud-Config][cloud-config] to configure etcd member on your CoreOS node it compiles special `/run/systemd/system/etcd2.service.d/20-cloudinit.conf` [drop-in] unit file.
 I.e. Cloud-Config below: